YaroslavDZ/ooap_trekster/README.md

 # Trekster
-Simple financial tracker created by Oleksiy Humenyuk, Petro Onyshko and Yura Voznyak to solve all your finance-related problems
+Simple financial tracker created to solve all your finance-related problems